 - e.
 Sponsor risk is the risk that the level of ability and willingness of the Sponsor to support the continuation of the Scheme and to make good any current or future deficit deteriorates.
 It is managed by assessing the interaction between the Scheme and the Sponsor's business, as measured by a number of factors, including the creditworthiness of the Sponsor and the size of the pension liability relative to a number of metrics reflecting the financial strength of the Sponsor. - f.
 Credit risk is the risk that the issuer of a bond will default in repayment of principal and/or interest.
 It is managed by investing in UK Government bonds where the credit risk is significantly lower, and by investment mandates requiring limits around the amount of non-investment grade credit held.
 Credit risk also applies to the buy-in policy referring to the risk that the insurer could fall insolvent.
 This is mitigated by industry protections (FSCS) and the due diligence carried out by the Trustee in selecting an appropriate insurer. - g.
 Currency risk is the level of concentration in the currency of any one country/region leading to an adverse influence on investment values arising from unfavourable currency movements.
-It is managed by the implementation of a currency hedging programme (carried out by some of the Scheme's investment managers) which reduces the impact of exchange rate movements on the Scheme's asset values. - h.
+A proportion of the currency risk is managed by currency hedging programmes operated by the investment managers within their mandates.
+The Scheme leaves a proportion of the currency exposure unhedged and the level of unhedged exposure is monitored through time. . - h.
 Market risk is the risk that the investment vehicles in which monies are invested underperform expectations.
-It is managed by constructing a diverse portfolio of investments across various markets. - Operational risk is the risk associated with the safe-keeping of the Scheme's assets and is managed through a custody arrangement with a third party custodian for the segregated assets. - j.
-Custodian risk is the risk that the credit-worthiness of the custodian bank and the ability of the organisation to settle trades on time and provide secure safe-keeping of the Scheme's segregated assets under custody. - k.
+It is managed by constructing a diverse portfolio of investments across various markets. - i.
+Operational risk is the risk associated with the safe-keeping of the Scheme's assets and is managed through a custody arrangement with a third party custodian for the segregated assets. - j.
+Custodian risk is the risk that the creditworthiness of the custodian bank and the ability of the organisation to settle trades on time and provide secure safe-keeping of the Scheme's segregated assets under custody. - k.
 Derivative risk refers to counterparty risk, basis risk, liability risk, and legal and operational risk.
 Counterparty risk is managed through collateral management, diversifying exposure across counterparties, and the use of robust ISDA or other relevant documentation.
 Basis risk is addressed through the investment policy adopted by the Trustee for the backing assets and the investment managers' asset management capabilities.
 Liability risk is managed by updating the liability hedging benchmark at appropriate regular intervals.
 Legal and operational risk is managed by the Trustee taking appropriate advice when putting in place legal documents, reviewing legal documents already in place and appointing and monitoring providers capable of carrying out the required operational tasks. - 17 The agreements with the investment managers include a number of guidelines which, among other things, are designed to ensure that only suitable investments are held by the DB Section.